brianjrmo/bootcamp/Readme.md

 <br>
 Active(non-deleted) users are unique, we can not create a user with same name as existing active user.
 <br>
-<h3>2.2 RestFul API</h3>
+<h3>2.2 RESTful API</h3>
-RestFul API provide operations on individual user, this implement functionality from 1.1 to 1.4.
+RESTful API provide operations on individual user, this implement functionality from 1.1 to 1.4.
 <br>
 API list:
 <table>